 Kittens should never eat this fruit.
 This food does not have any nutritional benefit for them, and while it may taste exciting and feel good in their mouths, the risks of harm from eating this plant and its fruits are far too risky to allow felines of any age to eat them.

-Tomatoes are considered both a fruit and vegetable.
+Tomatoes are considered both a fruit and a vegetable.
 In the botanical world, they are technically some fruits, the offspring of the adult plant.
 In the culinary world, they consider them a vegetable as it is served in savory dishes, not sweet ones like most other fruits.
 Some states like Tennessee and Ohio consider it a fruit, even giving the humble tomato the title of state fruit.
 Arkansas lists them as both the state fruit and state vegetable.

-Though it is quite common for our feline friends to want to taste our food and show interest in what we are eating, it is not always safe to share human foods with them.
+Though it is common for our feline friends to want to taste our food and show interest in what we eat, it is not always safe to share human foods with them.
 Many human foods are safe for felines to eat, and many others are quite dangerous.
 Some foods that are commonly fed to dogs may not be safe for kitties either, so it is not wise to feed a kitty something knowing it is safe for a dog.

 Never allow a kitty to eat unripe tomatoes or a plant’s leaves, stems, and vines.
 These are highly toxic to them and will cause them to become extremely ill.
 Tomato poisoning is a profoundly serious concern, and owners should always contact their veterinarians as soon as possible if they suspect their cat has ingested any amount of unripe fruit or plant.
 A bite or two of the ripened fruit is not an emergency.
 However, it is inadvisable.
-There are plenty of other options out there for healthy treats and snacks for felines that will not post such a severe risk.
+There are plenty of other options out there for healthy treats and snacks for felines that will not pose such a severe risk.